An efficient clustering algorithm from the measure of local Gaussian distribution: The Algorithm

 where, $\vec x$ and $\vec\mu_c$ are column vectors and the $T$ operation is the transpose of them.
 The following formula is the usual way to calculate the co-variant matrix from a given data set,

 While, since $x_{i\in c}$ is not a complete data set from each cluster centroid $\mu_c$, it might induce inaccuracies.
 Therefore, Eq.~\ref{eq0} can be modified into the following equations,

-It means, some data points of $\vec x_{i\in c}$ get more important if they are closer to the cluster centroid, $\vec\mu_c$, according to the weight factor, $w_{i,c}$.
+Here $\eta$ is a small number that can be choosed by experience between 0 and 1.
+It means, some data points of $\vec x_{i\in c}$ get more important if they are closer to the cluster centroid, $\vec\mu_c$, according to the weight factor, $w_{i,c}$, where if the likelihood of a data point is close or smaller to $\eta$, the weighting will be much surpressed by the effect of,

 Overall, Eq.~\ref{eqn} meant to keep good quality of the co-variant matrix, $\Sigma_c$, that even it is only calculated via the local data set, $\vec x_{i\in c}$.
 However, Eq.~\ref{eqn} also indicated a functional form, $P(\vec x_i| \vec \mu_c) \equiv P_i\big[\Sigma_c\big]$, and the following variational condition can be carried out to yield the optimization of $P[\Sigma_c]$,

 A mathematical rigorous solution for Eq.~\ref{eqvari} might be hard to get.
 While, Eq.~\ref{eqn} and ~\ref{eqvari} can be approximately solved by mean-field method, iteratively, \begin{itemize} \item[i.]
 Calculate $\Sigma_c^0$ from Eq.~\ref{eq0}, and set $\Sigma_c^1 = \Sigma_c^0$,